purdah/montu/README.changelog.md

 - Migrate test cases to be unit tests to remove the dependencies on Axios remote calls.
 - Create new type for Requirement 5

+## Task 4: Create new internal type for use within the app.
+Requirement 5

+**Notes**:

+adding in a new AddressSuggestion type for use as the internal API as per requirement 5.
+The data from the TomTom API is mapped directly into the appropriate type so there is no longer any need to do any secondary mapping in index.ts.
+This file may be required for error handling so it will be left at this point.

+### Resolved tasks:

+- Add in test cases that returned values are passed down to the test case.
+- Create new type for Requirement 5

+### Outstanding tasks:

+- Update the libraries to the latest versions - deal with breaking changes
+- Add code for missing API key to throw an error
+- Add error code handling for the remote call.
+- Migrate test cases to be unit tests to remove the dependencies on Axios remote calls.